g2p/bedup/README.md

 # Usage

-    sudo ./btrfs-find-new PATH
+    sudo ./btrfs-find-new PATH [GENERATION]

-Where PATH is a mounted btrfs volume or subvolume.
+Where PATH is a mounted btrfs volume or subvolume, and GENERATION is the minimum generation for entries to be considered new.